SexChrLab/VariantCalling/resources/BestPractices_ReadMe.md

 ```

 Then you may proceed to alignment.
 Here we used `bwa mem`.
-Some parameters may need to be tuned to your analysis (like threads or what you want to name your read groups).
+Some parameters may need to be tuned to your analysis (like the number of threads or what you want to name your read groups).

 For an XY individual use: `SCC_ref_XY.fa`
 ```